 - Water bottle

-- Nurse Basket/gift basket- filled with snacks, goodies just to say thank you to nurses!
+- Nurse Basket/gift basket- filled with snacks and goodies like dry shampoo, sheet mask, hair ties, etc. just to say thank you to nurses!

 - Room spray– This essential oil-infused room spray calms me down. it smells amazing, feels like I am in a yoga studio meditating.